mkatsapova/api-exercises/README.md

-# api-exercises
-The repo was created using GitHub API.
+The repo was created and updated using GitHub API.